A LOVE STORY

 Until 2016, Blueberry Ale was by far the most popular and top seller.
 The idea of creating another fruit based beer was floated around the brewery as an option for a summer seasonal offering.

 Radlers had been around for decades, but traditionally had been created by mixing beer with fruit juice.
 Although tasty, that would both dilute the alcohol content as well as reduce the carbonation.

 Pump House wanted to create a radler that not only retained the carbonation, but also its alcohol content.
 By brewing a high alcohol beer, then mixing it with a custom-designed fruit soda pop, the Crafty Radler was born and Pump House would never be the same.

 In June of 2016, Crafty Radler was launched as a trial in a few Moncton ANBL stores with an initial production of 20,000 cans thinking this would last the entire summer.
 Within a few weeks, they had completely sold out and scrambled to make more and order more cans.
 By the end of that summer they had sold over 160,000 cans with no end in sight for the demand.
 Pump House had a hit on their hands.

 The success of the Crafty Radler also raised the profile of all Pump House beers and has allowed the brewery to expand their reach into other markets across Canada and into the United States.

 Pump House has since expanded their production to include spirits-based products with full-scale alcohol distilling capabilities.

-In December 2020, Shaun and Lilia decided it was time to enjoy the fruits of their labours and pass the torch to a new owners who shared the same passion and desire to create a lasting legacy of brewing world-class craft beer.
+In December 2020, Shaun and Lilia decided it was time to enjoy the fruits of their labours and hand the keys to the brewery over to new owners.

 From the bottom of our hearts